Omega De Ville vs IWC Portofino: Which Movement Is Better

 An 18K rose gold case at 40mm and 9.5mm thick is rare below $10,000.
 The IW356504 pairs warm metal finishing with a silver dial and the same feuille hands as the steel references.
 The movement is the same Cal.
 35111, so the premium is entirely in the case material.

-Used examples trade between $4,500 and $7,000, a steep discount from retail on a precious metal watch.
+Used examples currently trade between roughly $8,000 and $9,450, a discount from retail that’s typical for a precious metal watch on the secondary market.

 The clearest way to decide is to identify which factor matters most.
 Both watches sit at similar price points, but they are built around different priorities.